Every Muggle and the dampest of Squibs has heard of Harry Potter.

 The Harry Potter films were made at Leavesden Studios, just north of London.
 An inordinate amount of props and costumes were used in the films and they have all been combined in a huge hangar next to the still-working studios.
 This is the Warner Bros Studio Tour: The Making of Harry Potter.

+We might bigger fans of Potter than we should be, so of course, we had to visit.
 And we absolutely had to check out the brand new Forbidden Forest section.

 Be warned that there are plenty of spoilers in this post!

 The Great Hall is where your journey through Harry’s world begins.